jeanluc-auge/gpsanapy/README.md

 The results of all the gpx files are ranked and aggregated in the same ranking_results.csv file (see output)

+## configuration

+Analysis parameters can be modified in /config/config.yaml file

 ## output

 The results to report are defined in the config.yaml file and are fully parametrizable:<br>